 In March of 2009 Merv Daugherty was appointed the Superintendent of Schools for the Red Clay Consolidated School District in Wilmington, Delaware.
 Before accepting the current position as Superintendent Dr. Daugherty served as Assistant Superintendent for Academics and Director with the Red Clay Consolidated School, and as principal of H.B. du Pont Middle School for four years.

-He earned his Doctorate of Education from Wilmington University in 2007, his Masters Degree in Administration and Supervision from Salisbury State University in 1983 and his B.S.
-Degree in Social Science from Frostburg State University in 1977.
+Merv Daugherty earned his Doctorate in Leadership in Education from Wilmington University in 2007.
+He received his Masters Degree in Administration and Supervision from Salisbury University and his undergraduate degree in education from Frostburg State College.

 Information on this page maintained by Pati Nash